gbaeke/go-device/README.md

 To run in a container, you can use environment variables to specify options like the registry to use like so:

 `docker run --env MICRO_REGISTRY=mdns image_tag`

+To deploy to Kubernetes use:

+`kubectl create -f go-device-dep.yaml`